George Meade

-George Gordon Meade (December 31, 1815 – November 6, 1872) was a United States Army Major General who commanded the Army of the Potomac during the American Civil War from 1863 to 1865.
-He fought in many of the key battles of the Eastern theater and defeated the Confederate Army of Northern Virginia led by General Robert E. Lee at the Battle of Gettysburg.
+George Gordon Meade (December 31, 1815 – November 6, 1872) was an American military officer who served in the United States Army and the Union army as a major general in command of the Army of the Potomac during the American Civil War from 1863 to 1865.
+He fought in many of the key battles of the eastern theater and defeated the Confederate Army of Northern Virginia led by General Robert E. Lee at the Battle of Gettysburg.

 He was born in Cádiz, Spain, to a wealthy Philadelphia merchant family and graduated from the United States Military Academy in 1835.
 He fought in the Second Seminole War and the Mexican–American War.
-He served in the United States Army Corps of Topographical Engineers and led construction of lighthouses in Florida and New Jersey from 1851 to 1856 and the United States Lake Survey from 1857 to 1861.
+He served in the United States Army Corps of Topographical Engineers and directed construction of lighthouses in Florida and New Jersey from 1851 to 1856 and the United States Lake Survey from 1857 to 1861.

-His Civil War service began as brigadier general with the Pennsylvania Reserves building defensives around Washington D.C.
+His Civil War service began as brigadier general with the Pennsylvania Reserves, building defenses around Washington, D.C.
 He fought in the Peninsula Campaign and the Seven Days Battles.
 He was severely wounded at the Battle of Glendale and returned to lead his brigade at the Second Battle of Bull Run.
-As a division commander, he had success at the Battle of South Mountain and assumed temporary command of the I Corps at the Battle of Antietam.
+As a division commander, he won the Battle of South Mountain and assumed temporary command of the I Corps at the Battle of Antietam.
 Meade's division broke through the lines at the Battle of Fredericksburg but were forced to retreat due to lack of support.
-Meade was promoted to Major General and commander of the V Corps, which he led during the Battle of Chancellorsville.
+Meade was promoted to major general and commander of the V Corps, which he led during the Battle of Chancellorsville.